oliveradk/BPref/README.md

 This is code for [The Expertise Problem: Learning from Specialized Feedback](https://arxiv.org/abs/2211.06519).
 If you use it, please cite:

 Oliver Daniels-Koch, Rachel Freedman.
 “The Expertise Problem: Learning from Specialized Feedback.”
-In ML Safety Workshop at NeurIPS 2022.
+In _ML Safety Workshop at NeurIPS 2022_.

 ## Install